A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Single-shot Global Localization: Place Recognition and Pose Estimation

 \subsubsection{Correspondence-free}

 The main idea of correspondence-free methods is to register point clouds based on feature similarity.
 With the convergence considered, existing methods can be divided into locally convergent and globally convergent methods.
 The locally convergent methods stem from the optical flow in the image domain.
-Instead of using 3D coordinates, PointNetLK~\cite{aoki2019pointnetlk} uses PointNet~\cite{qi2017pointnet} to learn the local feature of each point and then iteratively align the learned features.
+Instead of using 3D coordinates, PointNetLK~\cite{aoki2019pointnetlk} uses PointNet~\cite{qi2017pointnet} to learn the local feature of each point and then iteratively align the learned features, which requires no costly computation of point correspondences in space.
 There also exist improved versions of PointNetLK framework~\cite{li2021pointnetlk,huang2020feature}.
 One disadvantage of this class of approaches is the iterative solver, which is sensitive to initialization and may mislead the feature learning.

 Globally convergent approaches are mainly based on the idea of correlation.
 Like the image registration pipeline, Bulow \emph{et al.}~\cite{bulow2018scale} utilize 3D Fourier-Mellin transform to achieve globally convergent 3D registration.
 PHASER~\cite{bernreiter2021phaser} generates spherical frequency spectrum using Fourier transform and Laplace fusion and registers point cloud by calculating correlation.
 Zhu \emph{et al.}~\cite{zhu2022correspondence} propose to learn an embedding for each point cloud in a feature space that preserves the SO(3)-equivariance property.
 The global convergence mostly contributed to the correlation, an inherently exhaustive search that can be evaluated effectively by spectrum decoupling.
+Recent work DPCN++~\cite{chen2023dpcn++} designs a differentiable phase correlation scheme with trainable networks, which could handle both 2D/3D homogeneous and heterogeneous measurements, like registering a LiDAR submap to a satellite map.